asu-iris/course_robotics/lec14-osc/osc.md

 ---

-# Operational Space Control (OSC)
+# Operational Space Control

 The goal of operational space control (OSC) is to control the robot to track the  desired end-effector pose    $\boldsymbol{x}_d$ and velocity $\boldsymbol{\dot{x}}_d$ given in the operational space.

-In the following control design, we consider a a $n$-joint robot arm without external end-effector forces and any joint friction.
+Consider a a $n$-joint robot arm without external end-effector forces and any joint friction.
 The equation of motion of the robot arm  is

 $$